1990–91 Primera División finals: Aftermath

-Newell's and Boca Juniors had celebrated the 1990 Clausura and 1991 Apertura as indidivual titles for them, although in June 1991 the AFA's Executive Committee decided (with all the PD clubs agreeing to the decision) that the 1990–91 season would have only one champion so a final would be conducted in order to decide a winner of the season.
+Newell's and Boca Juniors had celebrated the 1990 Clausura and 1991 Apertura as individual titles for them, although in June 1991 the AFA's Executive Committee decided (with all the PD clubs agreeing to the decision) that the 1990–91 season would have only one champion so a final would be conducted in order to decide a winner of the season.

 The controversy caused AFA to recognise Apertura and Clausura tournaments as individual (and official) titles for their winners.
 From then on (starting with the 1991–92 season), winners of the following editions were recognised as official champions with no need to play a final.

 According to that, Boca Juniors have claimed the 1991 Apertura be recognised as another league title for the club, as AFA did with the titles win in 1936 (the first season to be split into two tournaments, "Copa Campeonato" and "Copa de Honor") by San Lorenzo and River Plate).
 Both teams played a final (named "Copa de Oro") to define the champion of the season.
 In June 2013 (77 years after the match was played) AFA cited on its website the "Copa Campeonato" as a league title for River Plate.
 The "Copa de Honor" was also included as a league title for San Lorenzo de Almagro.